 Then of course, comes the filming of the dance and posting it online.

-I remember attempting to learn one particular dance from Center Stage with my friend when young.
+I remember attempting to learn one particular dance from Center Stage with my friend when we were about 12.
 This was not the only time.
 I was not good at dancing.
 Boy-oh-boy did I think I was.
 We thought we were doing awesome.
-I’m pretty certain we would have filmed it if we could – and then probably posted it if that was our world.
-There was one particular afternoon where a friend and I made our own film version of a real film with her parents video camera.
+I’m pretty certain we would have filmed it if we could – and then probably posted it if that was the common practice at the time.
+There was even one particular afternoon where a friend and I made our own film version of a real film with her parents video camera.
 We thought that shit was sweet.
 Was it?
-No. Ohhhh no. 1000 no’s, but we thought it was at the time and agreed it would probably online if we were 14 today.
+No. Ohhhh no. But at the time we thought we were so cool for making that video… and we would have posted it online if we were 13 today.

 Sexy dance moves?
 Some of them are, yes.
-Though I don’t remember if there were particularly sexy moves in Center Stage, you can bet your Betsy that if there was, we copied them.
+Though I don’t remember if there were particularly sexy moves in Center Stage, you can bet that if there was, we copied them.
 The thing about being a teenage girl is that you will often do sexy dance moves; in the school corridor, alone in your room, at parties.
 I promise I’m not just speaking from personal experience – this is what I remember from observing other teenager girls when I was one.
-The difference, again, is not the presence of sexy moves, it’s that the sexy moves are broadcast on the internet now.
+The difference is not the presence of sexy moves, it’s that the sexy moves are broadcast on the internet now.
 Should young women be doing something sexy on camera for the public to scrutinize?
-No. Should we expect all young women to refrain from being sexy online if the internet is part of their normal and nobody has educated them on why not instead of just calling them ‘whores’ when they do?
+No. Should we expect all young women to refrain from being sexy online if the internet is part of their ‘normal’ and nobody has educated them on why not instead of just calling them ‘whores’ when they do?
 No.

 I can’t prove it, but I just know it in my bones that were once those of a teenage girl that even in times seen as prudish, like those of Jane Austen that there were girls learning the newer and saucier promenades in their parlors.
 There were girls dancing together in sculleries and to candlelight.
 Girls practicing moves and laughing together since music.